tiroh/ports-doc/index.rst

    This documentation relates to Ports version |version|.

-Ports is a Java framework for inter-component communication within a JVM process.
+**Ports is a Java framework for inter-component communication within a JVM process.**

 Core features:

+* Very effective decoupling of components.
-* Acts like a high-performance, *type-safe* ESB (enterprise service bus).
+* Acts like a high-performance, *type-safe* enterprise service bus.
 * Strong support for asynchronicity and parallelism.
 * Declarative description of tests (in the manner of mocking frameworks).
 * Fault injection.
 * AOP-like features for monitoring, logging, or debugging.
 * Built-in support for union types (``Either`` and ``Either3``), making error handling easier.
-* A simple yet effective model of parallelism and asynchronicity (version >= 0.5.0).

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    why-ports
    tutorial
    core-principles
    asynchronicity